smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 These options present a range of benefits and trade-offs.
 The options provide different code isolation and maintainability challenges.
 Each choice would further increase the importance of how that area is connected to the rest of the system.
-For example, the swapping the service would increase the important of the API used to call the service or swapping the component would increase the coupling to that specific service and the associated configuration.
+For example, swapping the service would increase the importance of the API used to call the service or swapping the component would increase the coupling to that specific service and the associated configuration.